Forest Disease and Insect Newsletter - June 5, 2001

 Hosts: white, blue, black, and Norway Spruce.

 Adults (that look like small wasps) emerge in the spring at the time lilacs are in full bloom.
 The female deposits eggs at the base of the new needles.
-The larvae hatch in 7 to 14 days and are present in late May throughs June.
+The larvae hatch in 7 to 14 days and are present in late May through June.
 The young larvae feed on the edge of new needles.
 The leaders and tops of seedlings and saplings will appear thin and will become brown.
 Older larvae will consume the entire needle often leaving only a short brown stub.
 Full grown larvae are 3/4 inch long, have a yellow to reddish-brown head and an olive green body with grey longitudinal stripes.
 When larvae complete their development and feeding they drop to the ground, form a dark brown papery cocoon in the soil and overwinter.

 European pine sawfly